Isle of Anglesey County Council

 A regulated product is one that follows a set of compositional requirements (which ingredients must be in the product and how much of them) that must be met for the product to be described using the regulated product name - for example, 'jam'.

-If the product cannot meet the compositional requirements of the regulated product name, then you cannot use it to describe the product.
+If the product cannot meet the compositional requirements of the regulated product name, then it must not be used it to describe the product.

 If the product has been manufactured in compliance with a regulated product name, then you must use it.